 - For crispy carnitas, see Step 8 in the slow cooker directions above.

-To make the Cilantro-Lime Sauce:
+To Make The Cilantro-Lime Sauce:

 - Place all sauce ingredients in a food processor or blender.
 Blend until well-combined, add a few drops of water to thin it if needed.

-- Taste and adjust salt to taste.
-Store in an airtight container in the refrigerator for up to 5 days.
+- Store in an airtight container in the refrigerator for up to 5 days.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.